faizan2700/library_project/README.md

 ## License
 This project is licensed under the MIT License, which allows for free use, modification, and distribution of the software.

-3rd party libraries we are using and why code documentation : what tools are we using for that. docker and deployment guide
-N+1 queries problem and its solution load testing
-12 factor app
-django best practices that this project follows. environment separation api documentation continuous integration and deployment pipeline. latency django coding principle and philosophies.